 Archive for November, 2009

-I am still doing a post-viewing rehash in my head, trying to remember when or even if in recent years I’ve watched a better film than 2012.
+I’m still doing a post-viewing rehash in my head, trying to remember when, or even if, in recent years I’ve watched a more enjoyable film than 2012.

-District 9 comes to mind, at least as good but a bit hard to call it better.
+District 9 comes to mind, it’s at least that good but hard to call it better.

-Great script, a complete story well told in the traditional mode, with a beginning, a middle, and then (surprise!) an end.
+Great script.
+For a change you can watch a complete story well told in the old school mode, having a beginning, a middle, and then (surprise!) an end.
 Quite unlike so much of the crap around these days.
+Maybe it’s a Mayan concept and the green lighters still don’t get it yet?

-Great acting, John Cusack has to be considered to be a serious contender to jump past Tom Hanks to become the “everyman” of our time frame, as Henry Fonda personified so well in his.
+Great acting.
+John Cusack, in my opinion, can be considered a serious contender to jump past Tom Hanks and become the Henry Fonda sort of “everyman” of our time.

-And by the way, as you may have heard, there are at least a few interesting special effects shots on the screen in this film, and they have been done fairly well.
+And by the way, as you may have heard, there are at least a few interesting special effects shots on the screen in this film, and they’re all done very nicely.

 Pair-of-Normal Active Stupid People